 The Royal Academy of Music is the data controller and has overall responsibility for processing the personal data it requires to serve its students, staff, donors, alumni, ticket-buyers, volunteers, applicants and visitors, and to fulfil its role as a leading conservatoire.

 You are in control of your personal data.
-For more information you can contact the Academy Data Protection Officer on firstname.lastname@example.org or at the Royal Academy of Music, Marylebone Road, London NW1 5HT.
+For more information you can contact the Academy’s Data Protection Officer at firstname.lastname@example.org or at the Royal Academy of Music, Marylebone Road, London NW1 5HT.
 We hope to resolve any concern you might have quickly and easily.
-If you have contacted us in relation to your personal information but are not satisfied with our response, you can contact the Information Commissioners Office for more information or to make a complaint.
-You’ll find out about how to ask for further information or exercise your rights (see below) on this page.
+If you have contacted us with regard to your personal information but are not satisfied with our response, you can contact the Information Commissioners Office for further information or to make a complaint.

 Why does the Academy collect and process my data?